RishabhBhatt19247/I.M.W-DJANGO-APP/README.md

 -----Why This App?-----
 It is a django project, Designed on the concept of Online medical services. through this Web app patient can book their slot and fix their appointment with World's Best Doctors
-NOTE-Any genuine contribution is appreciated and I will merge it definately .
+..---NOTE-Any genuine contribution is appreciated and I will merge it definately .

 -----Database---
 currently this app uses django's builtin database sqlite .